 Step 3 – Mark a Few Shorter Horizontal Lines

-In between these two lines, mark a few shorter horizontal lines for the top of the nose, the mouth, and the chin.
+In between these top two lines, mark a few shorter horizontal lines for the top of the nose and mouth.

 Step 4 – Draw a Horizontal Line to Form the Forehead